EricRohlfs/UltrasonicStriker/readme.md

 ## Power Converter

 We need this to convert 5 volts to 12 volt.
 We are using a buck type of converter.
+See the very small brass screw, we need to use an Ohm meter and turn the screw to make sure we output 12v and not 35v.
+35v will blow up our electronics.
 ![Buck Power Up](https://github.com/ericrohlfs/ultrasonicstriker/raw/master/images/xl6009-PowerConverter.jpg)